 - Securing approval for pilot test: Leaders of the outpatient program and the chair of the psychiatry department began discussing ways to better serve women with perinatal depression who require inpatient care.
-Aware of the success of dedicated units in Europe and elsewhere, the leaders proposed (and the department chair approved) a pilot test of a similar approach at UNC.
+Aware of the success of dedicated units in Europe and elsewhere, such as Brown University’s Perinatal Psychiatry Day Hospital Program, the leaders proposed (and the department chair approved) a pilot test of a similar approach at UNC.

 - Designing services for target population: Several physicians and nurses with backgrounds in perinatal psychiatry conducted research to learn more about how the program might work, including talking to the leaders of mother-baby units in other countries and reading literature on the topic.
 Using the information gathered, the group developed a set of services tailored to the needs of UNC patients and the parameters of the U.S. health care system.
 For example, recognizing that anxiety was a huge issue for many patients, they decided to include biofeedback therapy to help patients learn practical skills for managing stress.
 They also decided to allow babies to visit their mothers for an extended period of time each day (but not stay overnight), since third-party payers in the United States would not be willing to cover the costs of nursery services while the mother slept.

 - Configuring beds for pilot test: In 2008, the hospital designated two beds in a shared room on the geropsychiatry unit to serve patients with perinatal depression.
 Hospital staff made minor modifications to the room, including painting and purchasing gliders and hospital-grade breast pumps for each bed.